tml1024/flying-brick/README.md

 source works.
 Unless you have some business (contracting) proposal, but I am not really expecting such.)

+## Current state

+For some reason this thing seems to have become broken at some stage.
+Usually when you start flying it doesn't behave as it should.
+Both the horizontal and vertical speeds behave very oddly.
+Occastionally it does work as it used to, though.
+Oh well.

 ## General

 This is a sample aircraft for MSFS built from scratch, especially for